Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/README.md

 # Azure Key Vault Secret client library for .NET
 Azure Key Vault is a cloud service that provides a secure storage of secrets, such as passwords and database connection strings.

-Secret client library allows you to securely store and control the access to tokens, passwords, API keys, and other secrets.
+The Secret client library allows you to securely store and control the access to tokens, passwords, API keys, and other secrets.
 This library offers operations to create, retrieve, update, delete, purge, backup, restore and list the secrets and its versions.

 [Source code][secret_client_src] | [Package (NuGet)][secret_client_nuget_package] | [API reference documentation][API_reference] | [Product documentation][keyvault_docs] | [Samples][secret_client_samples]